ss-o/csrhelp/README.md

 You can find this project hosted here: https://csrhelp.pages.dev

-### What does it look like?

-The ***CSR Helper*** application helps users generate a certificate requests for :

-*  OpenSSL
-*  Exchange (2007 and 2010)
-*  Java Keytool
-*  F5 Big-IP
-*  IIS

-It supports both ECC and RSA certificate requests and will use use [WebCrypto](http://www.w3.org/TR/WebCryptoAPI/) and [PKIjs](https://pkijs.org) to directly generate keys and certificate requests if the browser supports it.

 ## Getting Started

 To get you started you can simply clone `main` branch from the